NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 # ~~Procrastination~~

-notes:
-Like many of us, I suffer from a sickness.

 I don't know what it's called, but left to my natural inclinations, I seem to spend all my time sharpening my metaphorical axes instead of using them.
 Not only do I end the day without cutting down any trees, but if this continues, I will have ground my axes down to nothing.